lsst-dm/dm_dev_guide/python/numpydoc.rst

 .. _py-docstring-method-function-structure:

-Documenting Methods and Functions
+Documenting methods and functions
 =================================

-Sections in Method and Function Docstring Sections
+Sections in method and function docstring sections
 --------------------------------------------------

 Method and function docstrings contain the following sections:

-1. :ref:`Short Summary <py-docstring-short-summary>`
+1. :ref:`Short summary <py-docstring-short-summary>`
-2. :ref:`Extended Summary <py-docstring-extended-summary>` (optional)
+2. :ref:`Extended summary <py-docstring-extended-summary>` (optional)
 3. :ref:`Parameters <py-docstring-parameters>` (if applicable)
 4. :ref:`Returns <py-docstring-returns>` or :ref:`Yields <py-docstring-yields>` (if applicable)
-5. :ref:`Other Parameters <py-docstring-other-parameters>` (if applicable)
+5. :ref:`Other parameters <py-docstring-other-parameters>` (if applicable)
 6. :ref:`Raises <py-docstring-raises>` (if applicable)
-7. :ref:`See Also <py-docstring-see-also>` (optional)
+7. :ref:`See also <py-docstring-see-also>` (optional)
 8. :ref:`Notes <py-docstring-notes>` (optional)
 9. :ref:`References <py-docstring-references>` (optional)
 10. :ref:`Examples <py-docstring-examples>` (optional)

-Placement of Module and Function Docstrings
+Placement of module and function docstrings
 -------------------------------------------

 Class, method, and function docstrings must be placed directly below the declaration, and indented according to the code scope: